-Alternative/ Optio on 2: High recycling SEA Objective Impact: (+/-) Direct/Indirect, cumulative/ one Impact change: Temporary/ Permanent Duration: Short/ Medium/long Comments Mitigation 9.
+Alternative/ Optic Alternative/ Option 2: High recycling SEA Objective Impact: (+/-) Direct/Indirect, cumulative/ one off Impact change: Temporary/ Permanent Duration: Short/ Medium/long term Comments Mitigation 9.
 To protect and enhance the quality of water and soils -/+ Indirect Cumulative Temporary / Permanent Short to Long term Application of compost and digestate to land adds nutrients which can have positive agricultural or horticultural benefits.
 However, excess nutrients flowing into water courses or aquifers can create other environmental problems (e.g. eutrophication).
 Utilise sustainable (environmentally positive) outlets for digestate / compost from the treatment of organics from north London.
 There is the potential to offer compost back to households for domestic horticulture and raise awareness of the benefits of the garden waste service.
 10. To protect and increase biodiversity, flora and fauna + Indirect Cumulative Temporary / Permanent Short to Long term Fostering recycling should deliver positive benefits in terms of a reduction in primary raw material use and consequent carbon benefits both of which should be beneficial Any new infrastructure associated with recycling should accommodate and where practicable exceed the requirements of Biodiversity Net Gain.
 Review the costs and benefits of introducing waste electronics collection systems to mitigate environmental and social impacts of raw material extraction.

-Alternative/ Optic on 2: High recycling ; SEA Objective Impact: (+/-) Direct/Indirect, cumulative/ one off Impact change: Temporary/ Permanent Duration: Short/ Medium/long term Comments Mitigation (indirectly) to biodiversity, flora and fauna.
-11. To protect and enhance the landscape and geodiversity of North London 0 [no impact] [no impact] [no impact] There is not envisaged to be any impact on the landscape and geodiversity of north London as a result of recycling.
+Alternative/ Optio Alternative/ Option 2: High recycling SEA Objective Impact: (+/-) Direct/Indirect, cumulative/ one off Impact change: Temporary/ Permanent Duration: Short/ Medium/long term Comments Mitigation (indirectly) to biodiversity, flora and fauna.
+11. To protect an enhance the landscape an geodiversity o North Londor [no impact] d of [no impact] [no impact] There is not envisaged to be any impact on the landscape and geodiversity of north London as a result of recycling.
 None proposed.
-12. To protect the significance of heritage assets of archaeological, cultural and historic value 0 [no impact] [no impact] [no impact] There is not envisaged to be any impact on the heritage assets of archaeological, cultural and historic value of north London as a result of recycling.
+To protect the significance o heritage asse archaeologica cultural and historic value f [no impact] ts of al, [no impact] [no impact] There is not envisaged to be any impact on the heritage assets of archaeological, cultural and historic value of north London as a result of recycling.
 There is the possibility of an impact on the heritage and cultural assets of north London, if very inappropriate collection receptacles were used (for example inappropriate garish colours or number / size of containers), however sensible procurement and system design should militate against this.
-13. To maximise the accessibility and equality of services.
-0/+ Direct Cumulative / one off Temporary / Permanent Short to Long term Improving recycling services including signposting could increase accessibility.
+13. To maximise the accessibility a equality of services.
+Temporary / Permanent Short to Long term Improving recycling services including signposting could increase accessibility.
 However, this would be reliant on individuals having sufficient Using community groups / outreach to raise awareness of recycling initiatives.
 Signposting of organisations and websites that recycling, signposting businesses, charities or other recycling services within a locality.
 Adopt good practice in communications including languages and digital and non-digital methods.
 Adopt collection systems that are accessible and ergonomic.
 Some individuals may struggle to lift a box but may be able to move a wheeled bin for example.